2013–14 Aberdeen F.C. season

-The 2013–14 season was Aberdeen's 100th season in the top flight of Scottish football and their 102nd season overall.
+The 2013–14 season was Aberdeen's 101st season in the top flight of Scottish football.
 Aberdeen competed in the Scottish Premiership, Scottish Cup and Scottish League Cup.
-They won the Scottish League Cup in March 2014 with a win on penalties after a 0–0 draw against Inverness CT and reached the semi final of the Scottish Cup.
+They won the Scottish League Cup in March 2014 with a win on penalties after a 0–0 draw against Inverness CT and reached the semi-final of the Scottish Cup.
 In the league, they finished in third place behind Celtic and Motherwell, qualifying for Europe for the first time since 2009.

 Results and fixtures

 Friendly matches

 Aberdeen played eight friendly matches; seven took place in pre-season and one in September.

 Scottish Premiership

 Scottish League Cup

 Aberdeen entered the Scottish League Cup in the second round stage, having not qualified for Europe in 2012–13.
 They won the trophy on 16 March 2014 on penalties after a 0–0 draw with Inverness CT.

 Scottish Cup

 Aberdeen entered the Scottish Cup in the fourth round stage.